 Shutterstock remains the industry giant with a library of over 400 million images, adding hundreds of thousands of new assets daily.
 If you are looking for specific, high-quality editorial images or 4K footage for a commercial project, Shutterstock is the gold standard.

-- Verdict: Choose Shutterstock if you have a budget and need strict legal indemnification for your brand.
-It pairs well with professional video editing if you also use stock footage (see our Mixkit review for a free video alternative).
+Verdict: Choose Shutterstock if you have a budget and need strict legal indemnification for your brand.
+It pairs well with professional video editing if you also use stock footage, check our Mixkit review for a free video alternative.

 3. Unsplash